Supported ICs

 Third-party Platform Porting

-For other host chips, port these directories to target system:
+For other host chips, port the directories component/os/freertos

 FullMAC is currently tested and validated on Linux kernels 5.4 and 5.10.
 If you encounter compilation issues on other kernel versions, contact <claire_wang@realsil.com.cn>.